Where to Find a Job in Public Health

 NACCHO

-The National Association of City and County Health Officials maintains a set of listings that is pretty expansive.
-Just dialing it up here for this post, I couldn’t believe some of the salary ranges on this ($300K +).
-What this tells you is that someone* thinks highly enough of this outlet to put both high and entry-level positions here.
+The National Association of City and County Health Officials maintains a pretty expansive set of listings.
+I’m just dialing it up here for this post; I couldn’t believe some of the salary ranges ($300K +).
+What this tells you is that someone thinks highly enough of this outlet to put both high- and entry-level positions here.

-Let’s be clear.
-A lot of us are in this field because we generally want to do good and promote health and wellness (broadly defined) in our communities.
 Idealist tends to lean toward companies with this social mission (so you get a lot of non-profits).
-Worth checking out.

 Higher-Ed Jobs